Now

 Professionally

-After spending the last five years working with renewables, pricing, and energy efficiency data, I’ve been embracing a new role at the Tennessee Valley Authority.
-My team focuses on analytics and AI strategy for the enterprise and takes on cutting-edge proofs of concept.
-Right now, we’re focusing heavily on generative AI (including constraints and governance), so I’ve been working on improving our enterprise CMS search using retrieval-augmented generation (RAG), maintaining R Shiny apps to facilitate our groundwater and geochemical monitoring programs, and supporting our rollout of Microsoft Copilot.
+After spending the prior five years modeling renewables, energy pricing, and energy efficiency programs, I’ve joined the Enterprise Analytics & AI team at the Tennessee Valley Authority.
+My team focuses implementation of and education around… well… analytics & AI for the enterprise.
+We take on cutting-edge proofs of concept and enable our citizen data scientists to do the same.
+Right now, we’re focusing heavily on generative AI, so I’ve been improving our enterprise CMS search using retrieval-augmented generation (RAG) and supporting our rollout of Microsoft Copilot.
+I also develop R Shiny apps that facilitate statistical testing of our groundwater and geochemical monitoring programs and support the near-term forecasting models within our AMI meter data sharing program.

 Academically